 - The chief financial officer reviews the payables details at the end of each period and determines if the list is complete.

-- The payables manager reviews all the invoices that are entered into the payables system.
+- The payables manager reviews all the invoices entered into the payables system.

-- The payables manager asks all payables clerks about any invoices that are unprocessed at the end of the period.
+- The payables manager asks all payables clerks about unprocessed invoices at the end of the period.

 Inherent risk exists independent of internal controls.
 Control risk exists when the design or operation of a control doesn’t eliminate the risk of a material misstatement.